qooando/auto-salaries/README.md

 After a bunch of log lines, an output ods file is created.
 If the script ends early, the file is created with all the lines collected so far.

+## Additional notes

+The main programming loop reload the main search page every time, indeed the main search page differs from internal pages and implement less antibot controls.

+Also the active waits are added to avoid data loss.

+## Improvements

+This is a toy project I programmed in ~2 hours from scratch for personal use, feel free to suggest improvements.